t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Communication Brokering

-A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{DATA-DISCOVERY}}.
-Another aspect of a communication component is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
+A typical function of IoT edge computing is to facilitate communication with IoT end devices: for example, enable clients to register as recipients for data from devices, as well as forwarding/routing of traffic to or from IoT end devices, enabling various data discovery and redistribution patterns, e.g., north-south with clouds, east-west with other edge devices {{I-D.mcbride-edge-data-discovery-overview}}.
+Another related aspect is dispatching of alerts and notifications to interested consumers both inside and outside of the edge computing domain.
 Protocol translation, analytics and transcoding may also be performed when necessary.

 Communication brokering may be centralized in some systems, e.g., using a hub-and-spoke message broker, or distributed like with message buses, possibly in a layered bus approach.
-Distributed systems may leverage direct communication between end devices and communication devices, such as device-to-device links.
+Distributed systems may leverage direct communication between end devices, over device-to-device links.
 A broker can ensure communication reliability, traceability, and in some cases transaction management.

 Related challenges include: